 I was dressed in my best Christmas dress even though it was not Christmas.
 It must have been nerve-wracking for him and my mum.
 He was handsome with a dimple in his nose.
 I could see nothing of me in him.
 My mother says otherwise, that I have his temper and tilt of head.

 In school I was proud to tell people, at last, that daddy came to see me.

 And for a while the odd weekend was spent with him, his wife, and eventually my half siblings.
 I did adore them but would not recognise them in the street now.
 Two little people with his dark hair and olive skin whilst I was blonde and fair.
 I never quite felt like I fit in.

 It was hard split between two families.
 Could I truly have a place in each?
-I had no room there, no trace.

 We slowly drifted out of contact, did not understand each other.